 IV.
 Special Programs, Organizations and Awards

-The Department, along with the BGeX program, sponsors a team (or teams) to compete in the Intercollegiate Ethics Bowl.
+The Department also sponsors a team (or teams) to compete in the Intercollegiate Ethics Bowl.
 This is an annual competition in which teams from colleges across the country debate against each other over a number of real cases involving ethical issues.
 Teams compete in regional “bowls” in the fall and then winning teams move on to the national finals the following spring.

 The Department also sponsors a colloquium series in which noted philosophers present papers on topics of philosophical interest.